Grant Park Music Festival: History

 The festival went into hiatus in 2020 resulting from COVID-19 pandemic.
 It resumed the next year.

 Performances

 The performance schedule includes ten consecutive weeks of performances on Wednesday, Friday and Saturday from mid June to mid August.
-Currently, performances usually begin at 6:30 on Wednesday and Friday and 7:30 on Saturday with band shell seats reserved for subscribers.
-Unclaimed seats are released to the public 15 minutes before each performance.
-The lawn seating is free and commonly adorned with blankets and families.
+Currently, performances usually begin at 6:30 on Wednesday and Friday and 7:30 on Saturday.
+Seats are available for purchase in the front half of the seating bowl, while seats in the back half and on the Lawn are free and available on a first-come, first serve basis.
 Harris Theater hosts occasional Grant Park Music Festival events.
 The orchestra and chorus have open rehearsals at the Pritzker Pavilion during performance season with sessions usually running from 11:00 am to 1:30 pm and approximately 2:30 or 3:00 pm until 5:00 pm.
 The Festival is represented by a staff of trained guides, called docents, that field questions and provide educational talks during the rehearsals.
 The rehearsals have programs available.